 Why Are Depositions Important

-Written depositions can also be used to compare testimonies of witnesses later in court.
+Written depositions can also be used to compare the testimonies of witnesses later in court.
 While the deposition can’t be used in the court itself, it can be used to impeach testimony from the witness if what’s being said is different from the deposition on record.

 Digital WarRoom